Conte di Cavour-class battleship: Modifications and reconstruction

-The center turret and the torpedo tubes were removed and all of the existing secondary armament and AA guns were replaced by a dozen 120-millimeter guns in six twin-gun turrets and eight 102 mm AA guns in twin turrets.
-In addition the ships were fitted with a dozen 54-caliber Breda 37 mm light AA guns in six twin-gun mounts and twelve 13.2 mm Breda M31 anti-aircraft machine guns, also in twin mounts.
+The center turret and the torpedo tubes were removed and all of the existing secondary armament and AA guns were replaced by a dozen 120-mm OTO 1933 guns in six twin-gun turrets and eight 102 mm AA guns in twin turrets.
+In addition the ships were fitted with a dozen Breda 37 mm 54-caliber light AA guns in six twin-gun mounts and twelve 13.2 mm Breda M31 anti-aircraft machine guns, also in twin mounts.
 The 305 mm guns were bored out to 320 mm and their turrets were modified to use electric power, a fixed loading angle of +12 degrees, and the guns could now elevate to +27 degrees.
 The 320 mm AP shells weighed 525 kg and had a maximum range of 28600 m with a muzzle velocity of 830 m/s.
-In 1940 the 13.2 mm machine guns were replaced by 65-caliber 20 mm AA guns in twin mounts.
+In 1940 the 13.2 mm machine guns were replaced by 65-caliber 20 mm Breda Model 35 AA guns in twin mounts.
 Giulio Cesare received two more twin mounts as well as four additional 37 mm guns in twin mounts on the forecastle between the two turrets in 1941.

 The tetrapodal mast was replaced with a new forward conning tower, protected with 260 mm thick armor.
 Atop the conning tower there was a director fitted with two rangefinders, with a base length of 7.2 m.

 The deck armor was increased during reconstruction to a total of 135 mm over the engine and boiler rooms and 166 mm over the magazines, although its distribution over three decks, each with multiple layers, meant that it was considerably less effective than a single plate of the same thickness.
 The armor protecting the barbettes was reinforced with 50 mm plates.
 All this armor weighed a total of 3227 LT.

 The existing underwater protection was replaced by the Pugliese system that consisted of a large cylinder surrounded by fuel oil or water that was intended to absorb the blast of a torpedo warhead.
 It lacked enough depth to be fully effective against contemporary torpedoes.
 A major problem of the reconstruction was that the ships' increased draft meant that their waterline armor belt was almost completely submerged with any significant load.